 If you'd like to see how this work was done then please view it on YouTube:

 Lime putty (commonly referred to as non-hydraulic lime or fat lime) is a product used exclusively on older properties.
-It is the mortar which was originally used in period property construction and its roots can be traced back to Roman and Egyptian times.
+It is the mortar which was originally used in period property construction and its origin can be traced back as far as construction in Roman and Egyptian times.

 Before (Pury End, Northamptonshire).